Carl 'The Truth' Williams: Gone but not forgottenHot

 Williams won an absolute war against Jesse Ferguson (then 13-0) just months after the Holmes fight.
 Down twice in the bout, Williams earned a 10th Round TKO, proving his performance against the champion earlier that year was no fluke.

-Williams told Doghouse Boxing seven years ago, "Getting off the floor twice to knock out Ferguson was the proudest moment of my life."
+Williams told Doghouse Boxing in 2006, "Getting off the floor twice to knock out Ferguson was the proudest moment of my life."

 "People forget that he was undefeated when I fought him, and how hard he could punch.
 His left hook was hard, man."